 - Ration and proportion

-As much as possible we aim to enhance their mathematical understanding with the use of IT, including interactive teaching programmes and the use of laptops and programmable devices.
+As much as possible we aim to enhance their mathematical understanding with the use of IT, including interactive teaching programmes and the use of IPads and our IT suite.

 The progress of the children is assessed on a termly basis, with interventions and opportunities available for pupils to increase their knowledge of Mathematics in a variety of areas.